HashimHS/grounding_sam_ros/README.md

 Check out the original repository of the model at [IDEA-Research/Grounded-Segment-Anything](https://github.com/IDEA-Research/Grounded-Segment-Anything).

 ## Compatibility
-- Tested on ROS Noetic
+- Tested on ROS Noetic, might work with other ROS distributions.

 ## Hardware Requirements
 - A GPU with a minimum of 8 GB VRAM for Grounded SAM or 4 GB for the Grounding Dino model alone.